emqx/MQTTX/docs/manual.md

 6. Bytes statistics

-    In the drop-down menu in the upper right corner, you can click on the `Bytes statistics` item, MQTT X will automatically subscribe to the system topic, and can display the simple `Bytes statistics` chart, version and uptime of the MQTT Broker on the page.
+    In the drop-down menu in the upper right corner, you can click on the `Bytes statistics` item, MQTTX will automatically subscribe to the system topic, and can display the simple `Bytes statistics` chart, version and uptime of the MQTT Broker on the page.

     > By default, only MQTT clients on localhost is allowed to subscribe to the $ SYS topic.
 Please refer to build-in ACL to modify the ACL rules for publish and subscription.